-1. Always eat protein with carbs.
-Combining protein with carbohydrate works because protein, being made of amino acids, makes the digestive environment more acidic, and this slows down the breakdown of carbohydrates.
+1. Always eat Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… with carbs.
+Combining protein with Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… works because protein, being made of Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine…, makes the digestive environment more acidic, and this slows down the breakdown of carbohydrates.
 So, the food spends more time in your stomach, making you feel fuller for longer.

 2. Add lemon juice and vinegar.
 If you increase the acid level of your food by adding lemon juice (citric acid) or vinegar (acetic acid) you get a similar effect.
 In a study (Diabetes Care, January 2010) on type 1 diabetics, adding two tablespoons of vinegar to a meal lowered its glycaemic load (as measured by plotting the rise and fall in blood sugar levels after the meal) by 20%.
 The vinegar resulted in less high blood sugar spikes.